Calvià: Localities

 The municipality contains eighteen settlements.
 The most important are the resorts.
 Palma Nova was one of the first tourist resorts to be built on the island within the grounds of an old farm called Ses Planes and began as a project intended to build a residential type Garden City, but due to the Spanish Civil War, this idea was discarded.
-In 2009, it was considered one of the most important tourist areas of Majorca.
+In 2009, it was considered one of the most important tourist areas of Mallorca.
 It is bounded on the west by the busy town of Magaluf which contains the largest hotel and greatest infrastructural services of the municipality to accommodate the many tourists.
 Another of the localities, Santa Ponsa, has historical significance as the place that James I of Aragon landed.
 The town of Portals Nous is also a renowned meeting point for businessmen, celebrities, high society figures and members of the Spanish Royal Family during their summer stays in the Marivent Palace.
 Another of its main tourist areas is Peguera, where many residents spend their summer holidays, as well as a number of German tourists.
 Similarly, the urbanized residential areas of El Toro, which has a marina and a small beach, and Son Ferrer, are of note.